-Are you or an adult you know, experiencing loneliness and want to get out in the community but lack the confidence to do so?
+Are you or someone you know, experiencing loneliness?
+Would you like to get out and about and make friends, but lack the confidence to do so?

-The Community Connectors could help.
-Community Connectors provide short term support, usually about 6-8 weeks, to help individuals take the first steps to getting out and about in their community.
+Community Connectors could help.
+We provide short term support, usually about six-eight sessions, to help individuals (aged 18+) take the first steps to getting out and about in their local community.

-The project is about empowering the individual to do things for themselves.
-The project can signpost to other agencies/resources if this would be more appropriate.
-For further information please call 023 9284 1762 or email email@example.com.
+Community Connectors is about empowering individuals to do things for themselves.
+We can also signpost to other agencies or resources if this would be more appropriate.